bvboe/bjorns-chainguard-examples/istio/README.md

 ```

 ## Deployment using images from Chainguard
-Deploy Kubernetes cluster, istio and sample application using ...sh.
+Deploy Kubernetes cluster, istio and sample application using [chainguard-helm-create.sh](chainguard-helm-create.sh).
 Modify the following lines in the script to specify exactly what Chainguard images to use:
 ```
 ISTIO_PILOT="cgr.dev/chainguard/istio-pilot:latest"
 ISTIO_PROXY="cgr.dev/chainguard/istio-proxy:latest"